-

 The start of MD4 saw Gyokeres net again as Arsenal comfortably defeated Nottingham Forest, while Semenyo continued his fine start to the campaign as Bournemouth saw off Brighton, meaning both players joined Haaland on three goals ahead of the Manchester derby.

-So Haaland has made an extremely fast start in the Golden Boot race, as he often does when it comes to the Premier League scoring standings.
+Haaland has made an extremely fast start in the Golden Boot race, as he so often does when it comes to the Premier League scoring standings.

 Premier League Golden Boot: Previous Winners